makersacademy/ruby-coding-challenge/lib/approach.md

 #Q28

 #Q29 - first draft
+What is a square root?
-Reminder of what a square root is.
-Result of a squared number Aware that there could be a square root method
+- Result of a squared number
+Aware that there could be a square root method
-Google search returns Math.sqrt(x)
+- Google search returns Math.sqrt(x)
 Replace x with number argument in square_root_of method Test using various numbers as arguments

 TOUGHER QUESTIONS